CI3LAB/CIVIL-6059-Mini-projects-Resources/project_1/README.md

 #### 2.3 The Room class

 - A room is a clear definition of an area of space.
 In Revit, it is set by using the room tag which creates a room bounded by model elements (e.g., walls, floors, and ceilings) and separation lines.
-As I haven't found an approach to create separation lines in Revit using RevitAPI, all the rooms are separated by walls now.
+As I haven't found an approach to create separation lines in Revit using RevitAPI, all the rooms are separated by walls now

 - The code in `CodeAgent/Room.cs` provides a initial implementation for a room, which includes